mightyoctopus/booking.com-automation-bot/README.md

 (You can add anything on top of these on your own way!)

 - Customizable search filters
-- Hotel results saved to `results.csv`
+- Hotel results saved to `results--yyyy-mm-dd-min-sec.csv` (as datetime format) in the data folder
 - Fast execution with dynamic data scraping
 - Clean setup using `Selenium` and `Pandas`